martinit18/nested_fit/README.md

 -  `SLICE_SAMPLING`, `SLICE_SAMPLING_TRANSF`, and `SLICE_SAMPLING_ADAPT` par.
 1: fraction of standard deviation for segment exploration, par.
 2: number of jumps.
 Suggested values: ~1, 3-5.
 - `UNIFORM` par.
 1: fraction of standard deviation for the box size, par.
 2: number of jumps.
 Suggested values: 0.1-1, 1.

-If `hard_writing` is true, the dead points are saved in the unformatted file `nf_dead_points_information.txt` during the run.
+If `hard_writing` is true, the dead points are saved in the unformatted file `nf_output_dead_points_info.txt` during the run.
 The number of iterations is not limited and the content of the file is erased at the end of the run.
 Otherwise, the dead points are kept in memory during the run.
 In that case, the maximum number of iterations is given by `max_steps`.
-ATTENTION, if `writing: statistics` is false, the file  `nf_dead_points_information.txt` will not be written even if `search: hard_writing` is true.
+ATTENTION, if `writing: statistics` is false, the file  `nf_output_dead_points_info.txt` will not be written even if `search: hard_writing` is true.

 ```yaml